Illicit Financial Flows

 It’s time for fiscal transparency and corporate accountability.

-In the current international financial system, multinational companies are under no legal obligation to disclose this information regarding their activities, profits and the taxes they pay in each country of operation.
+In the current international financial system, multinational companies are under no legal obligation to disclose information regarding their activities, profits and the taxes they pay in each country of operation.
 Key financial data is published annually in a consolidated financial statement.
 This allows some companies to obscure their presence in jurisdictions with low- or zero tax rates, use legal loopholes to hide their profit-shifting practices aimed at reducing their tax bills, and avoid public scrutiny and accountability altogether.

 The current system makes it impossible to understand what is happening within a group of companies from a tax perspective and track their contributions to the societies they operate in.
 On top of this, as many of the recent corporate scandals have shown, acts of corruption are very often aided by the use of opaque company structures and secrecy jurisdictions.
 The use of offshore companies and their lack of transparency pose increasing risks for local communities, a healthy business environment and society at large.